-right that the Amendment's operative text sets out, 89 because securing to "the people" a right to keep and to bear their own arms made such a broad-based, privately armed force more likely to exist and to be effective.
-90
+Amendment's operative text sets out, 89) because securing to "the people" a right to keep and to bear their own arms made such a broad-based, privately armed force more likely to exist and to be effective.90)

 The term "Militia" was used in contrast both to a regular, standing army and, more importantly, to a "select militia" or "corps."
-The latter distinction is evident throughout contemporaneous usage, "select militia" denoting a significantly smaller body, consisting either of better trained military professionals who could remain active for extended periods, or of those chosen selectively, perhaps because of political or other discrimination.
-For example, at the Constitutional Convention, George Mason mentioned the need for federal regulation of the militia to ensure that they were adequately trained.
-He suspected that the States would not relinquish "the power over the whole" but would "over a part as a select militia."
+91 The latter distinction is evident throughout contemporaneous usage, "select militia" denoting a significantly smaller body, consisting either of better trained military professionals who could remain active for extended periods, or of those chosen selectively, perhaps because of political or other discrimination.
+92) For example, at the Constitutional Convention, George Mason mentioned the need for federal regulation of the militia to ensure that they were adequately trained.
+He suspected that the States would not relinguish "the power over the whole" but would "over a part as a select militia."
 He added that "a select militia" would be "as much as the Gen[eral] Gov[ernment] could advantageously be charged with," and thus suggested that it receive power only over "one tenth part" of the militia per year.
 Oliver Ellsworth, later to be a Senator and Chief Justice, objected because a "select militia" either would be impractical or would cause "a ruinous declension of the great body of the Militia."
-Edmund Randolph, leader of the Virginia delegation, similarly equated the militia with "the whole mass" of the people.
-He virginia delegation, similarly equated the militia with "the whole mass" of the people.
+93) Edmund Randolph, leader of the Virginia delegation, similarly equated the militia with "the whole mass" of the people.94)